AbanteAI/mentat/mentat-vscode/README.md

 With the Webview Developer Tools panel active, Typescript files used in the webview can be opened with the file browser menu ("\<cmd\> + P" for macos) and breakpoints can be set as if you were setting breakpoints in a browser.

+The extension and webviews will be rebuilt automatically on save, however to see your changes you need to refresh the VSCode window running the extension manually ("\<cmd\> + R" for macos).

 ## Code structure